 Dairy Queen Steak Fingers Copycat Recipe

-Just about every small town in Texas has a local Dairy Queen restaurant located in or right outside of town.
-This Dairy Queen Steak Fingers copycat recipe is about as close as it gets to their country steak finger basket and cream gravy.
+This Dairy Queen Steak Fingers copycat recipe is about as close as it gets to the DQ country steak finger basket and cream gravy.

 They’re made with simple ingredients and, in fact, this recipe is so close to the real thing, you might have to go sit in the car to enjoy it!